seanrobmerriam/postbox/README.md

 | `--mcp`              | `off`                | `stdio` to serve MCP over stdin/stdout. |
 | `-v`                 | `info`               | Verbosity (`-v`=debug, `-vv`=trace). |

-Environment variables mirror flags with a `POSTBOX_` prefix (e.g. `POSTBOX_HTTP=off`).
+Environment variables mirror the flags with a `POSTBOX_` prefix (e.g. `POSTBOX_HTTP=off`).

 ### Graceful shutdown

-`SIGINT` and `SIGTERM` cause the binary to:
+On `SIGINT` or `SIGTERM` the binary:

-1. Stop accepting new HTTP / gRPC connections.
+1. Stops accepting new HTTP / gRPC connections.
-2. Cancel pending MCP stdio reads.
+2. Cancels pending MCP stdio reads.
-3. Drain in-flight state transitions to a quiescent state, persisting any lease updates that were mid-process.
+3. Drains in-flight state transitions, persisting any lease updates that were mid-process.
-4. Stop the sweeper last so it can do one final pass before exit.
+4. Stops the sweeper last, so it gets one final pass before exit.

-Everything is a single SQLite transaction per transition, so the worst case on ungraceful exit is a loss of in-flight requests already in progress, never a torn state mutation.
+Every transition is a single SQLite transaction, so the worst case on an ungraceful exit is losing requests that were still in flight — never a torn state mutation.

 ## Testing